PerkunasKF/muscle-gym/README.md

 - **Feature carousel** - Appears on smaller screens.
 Fits all the feature on the home page and allows users to scroll thru them.
 If not, control features scroll them self.
 - **Group Trainin carousel** - Appear on smaller screens.
 Fits all group training programs on the pricing page and allows users to scroll thru them.
 If not, control programs scroll them self.
 - **Google Map** - The map shows, gym location (location is fictional) and is fully responsive.

+### Futer Features
+This feuter were not implemented becose of lack of time:
+- **Gym Featuers** - Add more information with a pop up content holder for the home page's features sections.
+- **Schedule Page** - For group training section, adding link with a redirection to an extra page with schedule for group training sessions.
+- **Group Training Info** - Add more information with a pop up content holder for the training group section in the pricing page.

 [Back to top ⇧](#Muscle-Gym)